100% Open Source

 Data Lifecycle

-In addition to writing and executing data transformations, Flowman also manages the whole lifecycle of physical data models, i.e. Hive tables, SQL tables etc. Flowman will automatically infer the required schema of output tables and create missing tables or migrate existing tables to the correct schema (i.e. new columns are added, data types are changed etc).
+In addition to writing and executing data transformations, Flowman also manages the whole lifecycle of physical data models, i.e. Hive tables, SQL tables etc. Flowman will automatically infer the required schema of output tables and create missing tables or migrate existing tables to the correct schema (i.e. by adding new columns, by changing the data types, etc).

 This helps to keep all aspects (like transformations and schema information) in a single place managed by a single application.